Physician Assistant Faculty

 Christy Eskes holds a Bachelor’s degree in Exercise Science from Northern Arizona University and a Master of Physician Assistant degree from Loma Linda University.
 She completed her Doctor of Health Sciences degree with a concentration in Advanced Physician Assistant Studies from A.T.
 Still University in 2012.
 Dr. Eskes joined the department in 2009 as the Didactic Coordinator and has been the Director since 2010.
 Her clinical experience as a PA has been primarily in the area of Family Medicine, and she continues to practice in a primary care clinic for the underserved community in San Bernardino, CA. Her responsibilities at the program include overseeing the didactic and clinical curriculum, maintaining program accreditation, advising students, teaching and coordinating the Evidence-based Medicine and Capstone sequence, and providing various lectures in Multicultural Competencies and Clinical Medicine.
 Additionally, Dr. Eskes serves on the Project Access subcommittee for the Physician Assistant Education Association as well as Conference Curriculum Committee subcommittee.

-Didactic Coordinator – Frank Sirna, BS, RRT, PA-C
+Didactic Director – Frank Sirna, BS, RRT, PA-C

 Bio Coming Soon